fbradasc/HOB/README.md

 myMessage >> stream;
 ```

-### Deserialization
+### De-serialization

 **HOBSs** can be retrieved from a C++ STL istream derived object.
-However to make sure that the deserialized data is really what it should be,
+However to make sure that the de-serialized data is really what it should be,
 some steps are needed:

 1. Deserialization of the **HOB** *UID*